-The Chairperson, the very Reverend gentleman from Nigeria, seemed as if seated on a throne between the clouds, some of how great things were and how splendid it’s been, until john S, from Britain asked the ongoing question.
-“Since when did they know there were no funds and what is the reality of the situation”.
-John was invited to make what should be a feasibility Study to the upcoming Sierra Leone conference next year!!!!
+The Chairperson, the very Reverend gentleman from Nigeria, seemed as if seated on a throne between the clouds, some of how great things were and how splendid it’s been, until John S, from Britain, asked the open-ended question.
+“Since when did they know there were no funds and what is the reality of the situation.”
+John was invited to make what should be a Feasibility Study to the upcoming Sierra Leone Conference next year!!!!

-The answer of the question was of course a long non-answer from Margaret explaining to show how things are in Nigeria, as if we were all aliens who are about to be given a course in “how to be corrupt and get away with it”.
+The answer to the question was, of course, a long non-answer from Margaret explaining to show how things are in Nigeria as if we were all aliens who are about to be given a course in “how to be corrupt and get away with it.”
 This went on and on in nowhere of course until Bernadette opened her mouth and asked a question that had the words financial report in it.
-Bernadette asked in two simple, calm sentences who donated funds and services, in part to thank the donors, how much funds were donated, how much funds were spent, and how much funds were still to be spent, a brief verbal financial report of sorts.
+Bernadette posted in two simple, calm sentences who donated funds and services, in part to thank the donors, how much funds were donated, how much funds were spent, and how much funds were still to be spent, a brief verbal financial report of sorts.
 She said it is ordinary governance, not even good governance, to have this simple financial report, presented at such a meeting, named a Congress in the program, no less.

 The conference was still adjourning when John decides to go and check and in a way put some pressure.
 We were all now thinking of what we will be doing for the next few days, which we were promised to make some sightseeing to Benin, which luckily didn’t work because it was going to be another journey to revisit hell.